 By understanding this type of lending, how lenders perceive their risks, and the way in which costs are arrived at, you can better identify any anomalies or inconsistencies in this and any future factoring agreements you enter into.

 Our experts at Real Business Rescue can provide the professional insight you need when it comes to the costs of factoring and invoice discounting.
 We’ll undertake a review of your current costs, and identify potential areas for negotiation with your lender.
 We also have contacts with alternative lenders around the country.
-Call one of the team for a free same-day consultation - we operate from over 50 offices nationwide.
+Call one of the team for a free same-day consultation - we operate from Over 100 UK Offices.